letmaik/pyvirtualcam/README.md

 [OBS](https://obsproject.com/) includes a built-in virtual camera for macOS (since 26.1).

-**NOTE**: Starting with pyvirtualcam 0.10, only OBS 28 is supported.
+**NOTE**: Starting with pyvirtualcam 0.10, only OBS 28 or higher is supported.
 Install an older version if you need OBS 26 / 27 support.

+**HELP WANTED**: pyvirtualcam requires code updates to run on macOS 14 and higher.
+If you own a Mac, consider contributing: https://github.com/letmaik/pyvirtualcam/issues/111#issuecomment-1763398540.

 To use the OBS virtual camera, follow these one-time setup steps:
 - [Install OBS](https://obsproject.com/).